cgalmenartest/node/INSTALL.md

 #### Optional: Edit the configuration files

 It is not necessary to edit any config files to run the demo locally.
-You may optionally edit the config files that you made copies of above, or the front-end configuration:
+You may optionally edit the config files that you made copies of above, or the front-end configuration (from the root directory):

      cd assets/js/backbone/config
      vi tag.js